KatherineMEnright/BlancheAmes/README.md

 ## The Women's Health Advocate, Patron & Administrator

 One such cause to which Blanche was devoted was the fight for the right of Massachusetts women to access contraceptives and birth control, which she saw a crucial women's health issue.
-In 1916, Blanche co-founded the Birth Control League of Massachusetts, and served as its president for 19 years a years. older includes a copy of the papal decree.. s.and Blanche's two-page rebuttal addressed to .."my dear fellow-citizens" of Masachussetts...pleading the public not to let Roman Catholic religious doctrine dictate the matter of public health..Senate Bill No. 43 at the MA State House in 1931.
-"We who are not members of the Catholic Church cannot submit to its domination in this case without sacriciing the lives andhelah of married women and their babies." [] The pamphlet to the right is among the print materials related to the campaign that Blanche collected, this time for a referendum on contraceptive use in 1942.
-Therw was a long road still ahead, as birth control did not become legalized in Massachusetts until 1966. [^]
+In 1916, Blanche co-founded the Birth Control League of Massachusetts, and served as its President for 19 years a years.
+Her public advocacy work includes a letter addressed to "my dear fellow-citizens" of Masachussetts, pleading the public not to let Roman Catholic religious doctrine dictate the matter of public health in response to the 1930 Papal Encycical decrying birth control as a sin.
+Without mincing words, Blanche wrote: "We who are not members of the Catholic Church cannot submit to its domination in this case without sacrificing the lives and the health of married women and their babies."[^15] She was denouncing Catholic opposition to Senate Bill No. 43 at the MA State House in 1931, which unfortunately prevailed.
+The pamphlet to the right is among the print materials related to birth control that Blanche collected, this time for a referendum on contraceptive use in 1942—even dissemination of information about birth control was illegal in the state at the time.
+There was a long road still ahead, as birth control did not become legalized in Massachusetts for both married and unmarried women until 1972.[^16]

 <param ve-image
        fit="contain"